ericaluzzi/CTX-HiRISE-processing-DEM/README.md

 # CTX-HiRISE-processing-DEM
-Workflow for processing and DEM production.
+Workflows for data processing and DEM production.
 Easy peasy after all